What is Breathwork?

 Low ventilation Breathwork Techniques

-Low ventilation breathwork techniques include breathing through the nose, slowly and deeply.
-They help us to feel more relaxed by turning on the ‘rest and digest’ part of the nervous system and re-calibrating the breathing centre in the brain.
-There are a number of different techniques which come under this category including box breath and the coherent breath.
-One of the other main techniques in low ventilation breathwork was developed by Dr Konstantin Buteyko, who was a Ukrainian medical doctor.
-Buteyko studied yogic pranayama techniques and designed a program specifically to help with conditions such as sleep disorders, panic disorder, high blood pressure & asthma.
-However it also helps healthy people improve their overall health & heart rate variability as well as helping elite athletes perform better by helping people develop better oxygen efficiency in the body.
+Low ventilation breathwork techniques include breathing lighter, slower and deeper.
+They help us to feel more relaxed by activating the parasympathetic (rest and digest) part of the nervous system and re-calibrating our sensors to carbon dioxide, and the breathing centre in the brain.
+There are a number of different techniques which come under this category including box breath and coherent breath.
+One of the other main techniques in low ventilation breathwork is called the Buteyko technique.
+Dr Konstantin Buteyko, who was a Ukrainian medical doctor studied yogic pranayama techniques and designed a program specifically to help with conditions such as sleep disorders, panic disorder, high blood pressure & asthma.
+However it also helps healthy people improve their overall health & heart rate variability, as well as helping elite athletes perform better by helping people develop better oxygen efficiency in the body.

 High ventilation Breathwork Techniques